 This is one of two posts offering advice on which apps to use for travelling, near or far.
 We’ll first concentrate on the very basics: Maps and navigation and Guide(books).
 The other post deals with travel apps categorised as Hotels and flights, Local transportation, Communication, and a special section called Handyman.

-All apps are available for free on Google Play (Android devices) and, I believe, also on Apple’s App Store (iOS devices).
+All travel apps are available for free on Google Play (Android devices) and, I believe, also on Apple’s App Store (iOS devices).

 Maps and navigation